Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Experiments and Analysis

 \paragraph{The effectiveness of CoT.} As mentioned before, we construct CoT prompts for different tasks to guide MLLMs in identifying and reasoning over the relevant elements within the given {\data} image.
 To further explore its effectiveness, we conduct several experiments that remove the CoT prompts in the training data.
 As shown in Figure \ref{figure::cot}, the {\task} performance of all 5 different MLLMs consistently degrades when the CoT prompts are omitted, regardless of whether models are trained on single-task or full multi-task data.
 These results demonstrate that CoT contributes to performance improvement, providing effective guidance for models to think and solve {\task} tasks.

-\paragraph{Modality contribution.} To synthesize the {\data} images, we incorporate the entity images and texts in the MMKG to construct semantic-rich visualized subgraphs.
+\paragraph{Entity modality contribution.} To synthesize the {\data} images, we incorporate the entity images and texts in the MMKG to construct semantic-rich visualized subgraphs.
 To assess their impact on them, we conduct SFT experiments for Task~\#1 and Task~\#7 by re-synthesizing MMKR images without entity images or without texts.
 These two tasks are entity-centric and are greatly affected by the completeness of entity information.
-As shown in Figure \ref{figure::modality_and_case}(1), performance drops noticeably on both tasks when either modality is removed, underscoring the value of both visual and textual entity information for effective MLLM reasoning.
-Notably, omitting entity texts leads to a greater decline, suggesting that textual information is particularly critical.
-Besides, we present the full task results in Figure \ref{table::ablation}, which highlight the importance of multi-modal entity information, with textual content playing a dominant role in the {\task} tasks.
+As shown in Figure \ref{figure::modality}(1), performance drops noticeably on both tasks when either modality is removed, underscoring the value of both visual and textual entity information for effective MLLM reasoning.
+Notably, omitting entity texts leads to a greater decline, suggesting that textual information is more critical.
+More analysis is presented in Appendix \ref{appendix::ablation_study}.